theov06/pagepal/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Adjust the settings using the sliders and toggles:
    - Toggle "Enable Extension" on/off
-   - Choose your preferred font style
+   - Choose your preferred font style (Default or Dyslexia-Friendly)
-   - Adjust font size, line spacing, and word spacing
+   - Adjust line spacing and word spacing
-   - Select a contrast theme
+   - Enable dyslexia-friendly colors (automatically adapts to your system's light/dark mode)
    - Enable distraction-free mode to hide clutter
    - Enable line highlighting for better focus
 3. Settings are saved automatically and persist across pages